Roger Bartra

-Roger Bartra Murià (born November 7, 1942 in Mexico City) is a Mexican sociologist and anthropologist, recognized as one of the most important contemporary social scientists of Latin America.
+Roger Bartra Murià (born November 7, 1942, in Mexico City) is a Mexican sociologist and anthropologist.
+He is the son of the exiled Catalan writers Agustí Bartra and Anna Murià, who settled in Mexico after the defeat of the democratic forces in the Spanish Civil War.
+Roger Bartra is recognized as one of the most important contemporary social scientists in Latin America.

-Bartra, son of Spanish Civil War refugee writer Agustí Bartra and Anna Murià, is well known for his work on Mexican identity in The Cage of Melancholy.
-Identity and Metamorphosis in the Mexican Character, his social theory on The Imaginary Networks of Political Power and, recently, for his anthropo-clinical theory of the “exocerebro” (exo-brain), that argues that the brain is partly constructed by its “cultural prostheses”, external socio-cultural elements that complete it.
+Bartra is well known for his work on Mexican identity in The Cage of Melancholy.
+Identity and Metamorphosis in the Mexican Character, his social theory on The Imaginary Networks of Political Power and, recently, for his anthropo-clinical theory of the “exocerebro” (exocerebrum), that argues that the brain is partly constructed by its “cultural prostheses”, or the external socio-cultural elements that complete it.

-Trained as an anthropologist in Mexico, Bartra earned his doctorate in sociology at La Sorbonne and he is an Emeritus Researcher at Mexico´s National Autonomous University, where he has worked since 1971; in 1985 he was awarded the Guggenheim Fellowship.
-He is also Honorary Research Fellow at the Birkbeck College of the University of London.
+Trained as an anthropologist in Mexico, Bartra earned his doctorate in sociology at La Sorbonne.
+He is an Emeritus Researcher at Mexico´s National Autonomous University, where he has worked since 1971.
+In 1985 he was awarded the Guggenheim Fellowship.
+He was also Honorary Research Fellow at the Birkbeck College of the University of London.